dmcbane/ngx-easymde/src/assets/customize.md

+# Markdown

 ## Overview

+The following is derived from the [Markdown Guide &ndash; Basic Syntax](https://www.markdownguide.org/basic-syntax/) page from the [Markdown Guide](https://www.markdownguide.org).
+Thank you John for the original work and thank you Matt for such an excellent guide.

-Nearly all Markdown applications support the basic syntax outlined in John Gruber’s original design document.
-There are minor variations and discrepancies between Markdown processors — those are noted inline wherever possible.
+John Gruber's original [Markdown design](https://daringfireball.net/projects/markdown/) is supported by almost all markdown processors.
+[Commonmark](https://commonmark.org/) and [Github Flavored Markdown](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown) are two commonly used variants.
+Minor variations and discrepancies between Markdown processors are noted inline wherever possible.

 ## Headings

+### ATX Style

 To create a heading, add number signs (`#`) in front of a word or phrase.
-The number of number signs you use should correspond to the heading level.
-For example, to create a heading level three (``), use three number signs (e.g., `### My Header`).
+The number of number signs corresponds to the heading level.
+For example, to create a heading level three (`<h3>`), use three number signs (e.g., `### My Header`).

 | Markdown | HTML | Rendered Output |
 | --- | --- | --- |